scholarslab/scholarslab.github.io/collections/_posts/2023-02-27-time-lapse-with-blender.md

 ## Step 3, Profit!

 I had it in my mind that I'd just throw this video up and embed it.
 However, it's massive, weirdly so, and sharing with the usual suspects makes for a clunky embed.
-In the end, I settle for YouTube.
+In the end, I settled for YouTube.
 While I'm more familiar with YouTube content than I'd care to admit, I've always been insistent that I'd never create an account.
 Well, rule broken.
 Though, now that I have a channel, I'm assuming the ad bucks will start rolling in.
 That's how it works, right?

 Short story long, here are the results of my potentially questionable efforts.
 I'm not completely happy with the results, but I needed to get this post completed, and if I have to place another track marker, I might need to spend another year climbing that mountain.
 Tip: if it's pixelated, click the Settings button and force 1080p resolution.

-<iframe width="100%" height="584" src="https://www.youtube.com/embed/oUa0w420m-I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>in
+<iframe width="100%" height="584" src="https://www.youtube.com/embed/oUa0w420m-I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>